 Health Security PhD Track at the Bloomberg School of Public Health

-The Johns Hopkins Center for Health Security offers a new Health Security PhD track within the Johns Hopkins Bloomberg School of Public Health’s Department of Environmental Health and Engineering.
-This track will prepare future leaders through the study of major biological and health security risks, participation in the Johns Hopkins Center for Health Security (CHS) research activities, and mentorship from Center faculty to contribute their unique voices and skills to the academic community and ultimately inform global policies that will affect change.
-While topic areas in the track are wide ranging, they share a common thread of reducing health security threats and their impacts, and increasing community resilience to GCBRs.
+The Johns Hopkins Center for Health Security offers a Health Security PhD track within the Johns Hopkins Bloomberg School of Public Health’s Department of Environmental Health and Engineering.
+This track will prepare future leaders through the study of major biological and health security risks, participation in Center for Health Security research activities, and mentorship from Center faculty to contribute their unique voices and skills to the academic community and ultimately inform global policies that will affect change.
+While topic areas in the track are wide ranging, they share a common thread of reducing impacts from and increasing resilience to GCBRs.